 67. Stay Off Social Media!

-Social media can make you broke if your continuously comparing yourself to others and what they have.
+Social media can make you broke if you’re continuously comparing yourself to others and what they have.
 Be content and grateful for everything you have.

 68. Improve your Credit Score so You Get the Best Rates